ILIAS-eLearning/ILIAS/docs/development/tutorial/01-community/01-interaction.md

 Please use English for code comments and documentation to ensure accessibility to a broader audience.

 ## Informal "Du"
-If you're communicating in German oustide of code and documentation, you might wonder how the community members address each other.
+If you're communicating in German outside of code and documentation, you might wonder how the community members address each other.
 It's common to use the informal "Du" within the community.

 ## Contributing Constructively
 Community members aim to provide constructive feedback when reviewing code or participating in discussions.
 Please check [these guidelines](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/docs/development/review.md) to learn how to write a constructive review.